open-policy-agent/opa-java/docs/tutorials/measure-latency.md

 ## Add The `OPALatencyMeasuringHTTPClient` Client To The SDK

-To enable latency measurements, the `OPALatencyMeasuringHTTPClient` class in `com.styra.opa.utils` can be used in lieu of the default HTTP client.
+To enable latency measurements, the `OPALatencyMeasuringHTTPClient` class in `org.openpolicyagent.opa.utils` can be used in lieu of the default HTTP client.
 Internally, it wraps the default client, but also uses the Java standard library logger to record latency information for each request.
 The following changes adapt the "Hello World" sample application to capture latency measurements and send them to the console.

 ```java
 /*